-There is no course textbook; all readings and other materials will be found on Canvas.
+All other readings and materials, like sample documents, will be found on Canvas.
 You will need to have access to the following: a working laptop/tablet, Microsoft Word or a compatible word processing program, PowerPoint, reliable internet access, a webcam and a microphone (can be integrated into your computer or external), and a printer.
-Technology issues will not be accepted as an excuse for late work - so have backup)!
+Technology issues will not be accepted as an excuse for late work - so have backup!
 For help with technology problems, visit the IT Service Desk page here: SJSU IT Service Desk.